jaros1/Money-Network/README.md

 API1: Used inside ZeroNet only.
 See below.

 API2: Used between Money Network wallet sites and external money systems.
 Specific for each external API.
-For example https://www.blocktrail.com/api/docs what is a BitCoin API.
+For example https://www.blocktrail.com/api/docs that is a BitCoin API.
+See https://github.com/jaros1/Money-Network-W2/

 API1 is at present time very unstable.
 Json validation for in- and outgoing messages: